Cooking for First-Time RVers: Tips & Ideas

 - There are dehydrated meals you can purchase that just require adding water.
 Examples range from instant oatmeal to a packet of Thai curry made by Good To Go.

 - Some pre-packaged meals can have delicious results and require boiling for about ten minutes.
-Examples include canned soups you can heat, Mac n cheese, or pre-packaged rice and beans.
+Examples include canned soups you can heat, mac and cheese, or pre-packaged rice and beans.

-- One-pot meals are another great way to simplify the cooking process.
+- One-pot meals are another great way to simplify the cooking process and save space.
 These meals usually have you cook everything in one regular pot or an instant pot.
 You can find recipes and one-pot cooking tips all over the internet.